 The current version of the Management Regulations has been filed at the Luxembourg Trade and Companies Register.
-A notice of its filing in the Trade and Companies Register was published on in the Recueil électronique des sociétés et associations, the electronic platform of the Grand Duchy of Luxembourg (hereinafter, "RESA").
+A notice of the filing in the Trade and Companies Register was published in the "Recueil électronique des sociétés et associations", the electronic platform of the Grand Duchy of Luxembourg (hereinafter "RESA").